 We’ve all experienced it: that uncomfortable, aching twinge in your mouth that signals the start of a toothache.
-That pain can often indicate a problem with your oral health such as cavities, gum disease, or another tooth-related issue.
+And while the best course of action is to seek medical advice as soon as possible, sometimes home remedies for toothache come in handy to help relieve the pain before being seen in your dentist’s office – that head-splitting pain can often indicate a problem with your oral health such as cavities, gum disease, or another tooth-related issue.

 When you feel pain in your teeth, figuring out what is causing your discomfort can help you figure out how to address your pain, swelling, and any other symptoms.